Bullying and harassment at the House of Commons

 Newsnight has contacted Ms Commander for comment.

-Andrew Kennon, the senior clerk who pursued this case on her behalf, suffered too.
+Andrew Kennon, the senior clerk, who pursued this case on Ms Commander's behalf was himself subject to an inquiry.

-In the short term, Mr Farrelly demanded an investigation into Mr Kennon because, he says, the senior clerk raised his voice to him and told him to "shut up".
-Mr Farrelly told Newsnight he thought this was "plainly inappropriate" behaviour meriting an inquiry.
+Mr Farrelly demanded an investigation into Mr Kennon because, he says, the senior Clerk raised his voice to him and told him to 'shut up'.
+Mr Farrelly told Newsnight he thought this was "plainly inappropriate" behaviour.
+The Commons authorities looked into Mr Farrelly's complaint, but it was regarded by senior House managers as a vexatious complaint.
+They found no "serious misconduct" and resolved the issue by giving Mr Kennon "informal" advice on how to deal with MPs.

 Any hope of advancement disappeared.